farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 > #### The Character Sheet
 >
-> - Character's `Details` to highlight who they are.
+> - Character's `details` to highlight who they are.
 (Concept, Appearance, and Ties)
 > - 7 Action dots distributed across the 12 actions to explain what they are good at.
 > - Momentum charges to boost your actions and help your teammates.
-> - A `Clock` and descriptor to represent a character's physical or mental `Condition`.
+> - A `clock` and descriptor to represent a character's physical or mental `condition`.
 > - Talent Line to make the character feel more powerful.
 > - Projects and Complications clocks to track session-spanning efforts or dangers.